 The sheep get their yearly "haircuts" this weekend.
 Farmers shear the sheep, and costumed historians demonstrate the entire wool textile process, from scouring and carding the wool to spinning, and then knitting the hand-spun wool yarn.
-Visitors can even try their skill at carding the wool.
+Visitors can even try their skill at hand-carding the wool.

 See sheep herding demonstrations.
 David Kennard of Wellscroft Farm in New Hampshire will be demonstrating how his border collies can herd, sheep, ducks, and goats.
 Demonstrations will be scheduled throughout the day on Saturday.

-Learn about the natural dyes used to produce brilliant colors in the 19th century.
-Use modern dyeing techniques to dye your own skein of OSV yarn or make a drop spindle at the Craft Center (fee applies).
+Learn about the natural dyes used to produce an amazing array of colors in the 19th century.
+Use modern dyeing techniques to dye your own skein of OSV yarn or make felted jewelry at the Craft Center (fee applies).

-Different Wools - Meet an Angora rabbit and alpacas and llamas to learn about wool from different animals.
+Different Wools - Meet alpacas and llamas to learn about wool from different animals.

-See how wool is transformed into household linens and garments with demontrations of the spinning wheel, loom, both on Saturday, Sunday and Monday) and an antique sock knitting machine (Saturday and Monday).
+See how wool is transformed into household linens and garments with demontrations of the spinning wheel, loom (Saturday, Sunday and Monday) and an antique sock knitting machine (Saturday and Monday).
+Plus, on Saturday and Monday see demonstrations of spinning cotton.

 Meet the animals - lambs, chickens, cows and oxen, and watch a host of daily demonstrations, including musket firing, hearth cooking, printing, coopering, blacksmithing, shoe-making and launching toy hot air balloons.